 But what if you could make your own purple squirrel?
-Organisations sometimes overlook the internal potential to find the external super star but by increasing expectations and putting more faith in the range of applicants your organisation attracts your HR team can find and develop future purple squirrels.
+Organizations sometimes overlook the internal potential to find the external super star but by increasing expectations and putting more faith in the range of applicants your organization attracts your HR team can find and develop future purple squirrels.

 As part of succession planning and talent development, invest in training that matches the skills required at higher levels.